-Frustration, anger and anxiety are examples of negative emotions.
-It is completely normal to feel this way from time to time.
+Frustration, anger, and anxiety are examples of negative emotions.
+It is entirely reasonable to feel this way from time to time.
 However, many people are unable to cope with negative emotions.
 That is why many of them turn to drugs or alcohol.

 Old Friends or Places

-People who are recovering from an addiction are encouraged to change their environment.
-They are also encouraged to avoid hanging out with people who use drugs or alcohol.
-People who continue to go to the same places and hang around the same people are likely to suffer a relapse.
+People who are recovering from addiction are encouraged to change their environment.
+They are also encouraged to avoid hanging out with individuals who use drugs or alcohol.
+Going to the same places and hanging around the same people can be part of the reason why people relapse.

 Neglecting One’s Physical Health

 It is also important for people to eat properly.
-Studies have shown that people who do not eat properly are more prone to suffering a relapse.
-Additionally, exercising is beneficial to someone who is recovering from an addiction.
+Studies have shown that individuals who do not eat properly are more prone to suffering a relapse.
+Additionally, exercising is beneficial to someone who is recovering from addiction.
 Exercise helps people cope with negative emotions.
 It also helps boost mood.

 In fact, researchers have found that exercising for just 30 minutes per day, three times per week can help alleviate symptoms of depression.
 Many people end up relapsing because they are depressed.

-It is impossible to live a completely stress-free life.
+It is impossible to live an entirely stress-free life.
 However, it is not healthy to be stressed out all of the time.
 Stress is one of the top causes of relapse.
 Many people turn to their addicting substance to help themselves feel better.
 They hope that using the substance will help them forget about all of the stress they are feeling.

 One may temporarily forget about the stressful situations while using drugs or alcohol, but he or she will still have to deal with them.
-That is why it is extremely important for people to find healthy ways to manage their stress.
+That is why it is vital for people to find healthy ways to manage their stress.

 Why Choose Inpatient Rehab if You Relapse?